Aliases for NAT2 Gene

 This gene encodes an enzyme that functions to both activate and deactivate arylamine and hydrazine drugs and carcinogens.
 Polymorphisms in this gene are responsible for the N-acetylation polymorphism in which human populations segregate into rapid, intermediate, and slow acetylator phenotypes.
 Polymorphisms in this gene are also associated with higher incidences of cancer and drug toxicity.
 A second arylamine N-acetyltransferase gene (NAT1) is located near this gene (NAT2). [provided by RefSeq, Jul 2008]

 GeneCards Summary for NAT2 Gene

 NAT2 (N-Acetyltransferase 2 (Arylamine N-Acetyltransferase)) is a Protein Coding gene.
-Diseases associated with NAT2 include isoniazid toxicity and multiple chemical sensitivity.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include arylamine N-acetyltransferase activity.
+Diseases associated with NAT2 include nat2-related altered drug metabolism and drug-induced hepatitis.
+Among its related pathways are Metabolism and Phase II conjugation.
+GO annotations related to this gene include acetyltransferase activity and arylamine N-acetyltransferase activity.
 An important paralog of this gene is NAT1.

 UniProtKB/Swiss-Prot for NAT2 Gene

 Participates in the detoxification of a plethora of hydrazine and arylamine drugs.
 Catalyzes the N- or O-acetylation of various arylamine and heterocyclic amine substrates and is able to bioactivate several known carcinogens.